THE WEATHER PROJECTFollow @naclweather Tweet

 What is THE WEATHER PROJECT?

 A community-wide THEATRE, ART, and SCIENCE project about the WEATHER, our LIVES, our LOCAL HISTORY, our ENVIRONMENT, and our CURRENT CLIMATE.
+(Watch the trailer.)

 The Community Collaborators

 This innovative arts engagement project is spearheaded by NACL Theatre with The Town of Highland, and the participation of: Sullivan Alliance for Sustainable Development, Western Sullivan Public Library, Delaware Valley Arts Alliance, Delaware Highlands Conservancy, Heron's Eye Communications, Catskill Art Society, Eldred Central High School, The Homestead School, North School Studio, Strike Anywhere Performance Ensemble, Spiral Q Puppet Theatre, The Ottawa Stilt Union, Hospitality Green, Catskill Mountainkeeper, the Northeast Spirit Barbershop Quartet, community elders, musicians, visual and performing artists, and an incredible array of technical specialists including NASA Goddard Institute for Space Studies scientist, Elaine Matthews.